Somewhere Coffee Bar – Introduction

 One of the best places for coffee in Paris is the tiny, tiny Boot Café where they serve Fuglen beans exclusively.
 In Tokyo, where coffee is revered, Fuglen has set up their own venue which is insanely popular.
 Once again, we have thoroughly enjoyed the Oslo coffee there.

-At somewhere Coffee Bar we have also seen beans sourced from Market Lane in Melbourne, Almanac Coffee in Brisbane and Skittle Lane who roast their beans in Bondi, Sydney.
+At Somewhere Coffee Bar we have also seen beans sourced from Market Lane in Melbourne, Almanac Coffee in Brisbane and Skittle Lane who roast their beans in Bondi, Sydney.
+From further afield we have also enjoyed coffee from Manhattan Coffee Roasters in Rotterdam

 Somewhere Coffee Bar, therefore has the selection of the roasted beans under control.
 Without going through all the complications of pourovers the next set of processes involves the correct grinding of the coffee (must be fine but not too fine), the placing of the grounds in the filter so that it is just right for pouring the water over (not too thick, not too thin in the filter), getting the water temperature exact and then wetting the grounds to cause them to swell ready for the next step which is for the additional water to extract the flavour compounds.